StrangeBeeCorp/docs/docs/thehive/setup/installation/3-node-cluster.md

 ## TheHive

 In this guide, we are considering the node 1 to be the master node.
-Start by configuring `akka` component by editing the `/etc/thehive/application.conf` file of each node like this:
+Start by configuring `akka` component by editing the `/etc/thehive/application.conf` file of each node like the following:

 ```
 akka {